status-im/nim-toml-serialization/README.md

 family and provides several operation modes:

   - Decode into Nim data types without any intermediate steps using only a **subset** of TOML.
+    - Unlike typical lexer based parser, nim-toml-serialization is very efficient because the parser convert text directly into Nim data types and using no intermediate `token.
   - Decode into Nim data types mixed with `TomlValueRef` to parse any valid TOML value.
   - Decode into `TomlValueRef` from any valid TOML.
   - Encode Nim data types into a **subset** of TOML.